apache/cordova-docs/docs/en/1.5.0rc1/phonegap/camera/parameter/cameraOptions.md

 - Set `quality` below 50 to avoid memory error on some devices.
 - When `destinationType.FILE_URI` is used, photos are saved in the application's temporary directory.
 - The contents of the application's temporary directory is deleted when the application ends.
-Developers may also delete the contents of this directory using the navigator.fileMgr APIs if storage space is a concern.

 Windows Phone 7 Quirks
 --------------